Request Free, One-on-one Academic Assessment

 Tutoring at your child's pace & schedule - available 7 days a week

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Milalani Mauka students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Milalani Mauka students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Milalani Mauka District Curriculum Used in Our In-Home Tutoring Programs

 The Mililani Mauka-area schools and the Hawaii State Department of Education (DOE) understand that students need preparation for entering competitive college and career environments.
 The DOE, which oversees Mililani Mauka-area schools, helps prepare students for these environments by outlining six General Learner Outcomes for educators to uphold.
 These include ensuring that students can direct their own learning, use communication effectively, and use technology ethically.

 We currently cover the following Milalani Mauka-area school district: Hawaii Public Schools.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Milalani Mauka Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor